 That’s exactly what’s going to help make the internet of things (IoT).
 (We like to use the term Smart Infrastructure Solutions, or SIS.)
-Transformative technologies are helping build the business case for IoT and SIS (see related sidebar) in the utility space very quickly, according to David Green, an IHS Market analyst, at the most recent European Utility Week.
+Transformative technologies are helping build the business case for IoT and SIS (see related sidebar) in the utility space very quickly, according to David Green, an IHS Markit analyst, at the most recent European Utility Week.

 As it turns out, according to Green, some costs related to IoT and SIS are already justified for many utilities because these organizations have installed necessary hardware in the form of advanced metering infrastructure (AMI).
 Now all the utilities need to do is leverage that AMI equipment to support IoT applications.

 How disruptive technology can change a business case